Pre-CanSkate Frequently Asked Questions

 How do I withdraw from a course?

-Refunds are based on the date of receipt of a written notice, either provided during a CanSkate session or emailed to firstname.lastname@example.org or email@example.com using our refund form.
+Refunds are based on the date of receipt of a written notice, either provided in person or on the phone during regular office hours or emailed to firstname.lastname@example.org.
 Provide the child’s name, skating day, parent’s name, address, and reason for withdrawal.
 Please note that refunds are only offered for medical reasons with a doctor's note, or because the family is moving far away from Ajax.

 How do I transfer to another CanSkate class?

 There is no automated system to do that at this time.
-Please email firstname.lastname@example.org to request a class day change, or come visit us in our office.
+Please email email@example.com to request a class day change, or come visit us in our office during regular office hours.